gardrek/bollox/README.md

 All variable declarations are local by default, but can be annotated with the `global` decorator as in `global var x` to make them global.
 This can be applied to class and function declarations, too, which also default to being local.
 In compatibility mode, variable, function, and class declarations in the top-level scope of a file default to being global.

+All variable declarations are reassignable by default but you can add the `const` decorator as inf `const var x` or `global const var x` to make it an warning to reassign.
+This can be done for class and function declarations as well.
+In addition, function parameters are declared const as well.

 `if` and `while` statements are able to be more Rust-like; you either have to use brackets around the body, even if it's just one expression, *or* use parenthesis around the condition.

 Remainder operator `a % b`